mgrazebrook/pandagraph/README.md

 ## Setting up Python

-1. Download the current version of Python.
+Download the current version of Python if you don't have a recent version (3.7+?)

 ```shell
 # Check you're running the right version:
 python --version